Shaw v. Reno: Dissents

-The dissenting opinion by Justice White held that Shaw failed to present cognizable harm or that for Shaw to bring this case there had to have been harm done to them one way or another and that this failed to be presented in court.
+The dissenting opinion by Justice White held that Shaw failed to present cognizable harm or that for Shaw to bring the case there must have been harm done to them one way or another and that this failed to be presented in court.
 Additionally, he noted the voting interests of those who brought the case had not been violated.
 He also stated that drawing districts on the basis of race could prove to be beneficial for minority communities.

 The dissenting opinions from Justice Blackmun and Stevens also brought many of the same points as White and they also added that the purpose of the equal protection clause was only to protect those who have been historically discriminated against.
 Therefore, it should not apply to the White voters who brought this case.